udzura/rbbcc/docs/tutorial_bcc_ruby_developer.md

 end
 ```

-This is similar to hello_world.RB, and traces new processes via sys_clone() again, but has a few more things to learn:
+This is similar to hello_world.rb, and traces new processes via sys_clone() again, but has a few more things to learn:

 1. ```prog:```: This time we declare the C program as a variable, and later refer to it.
 This is useful if you want to add some string substitutions based on command line arguments.